2002 (July to December)

 –Batman: Shadow of the Bat #37-38 (“THE JOKER”)

 The Joker wants revenge against all the people who heckled his bad comedy acts before he went insane, so he kidnaps a bunch of people and puts on a comedy show at the massive, vacant North Gotham structure known as Mercey Mansion.
 Of course, people get their heads blown-off at a Joker comedy special, so Batman attempts to intervene.
 Before he has the chance, Wilde Norton aka Wild attempts to kill the Joker.
 Turns out Wild’s family was tortured and killed by the Joker years ago.
-After Wild shoots Joker in his hand and leg, Batman is able to clean up the mess and apprehend them both.
-Dr. Arkham shows up to personally oversee the Joker’s incarceration and declares that the new Arkham Asylum will move into Mercey Mansion.
-(If you didn’t already know, Arkham has yet to be rebuilt since its destruction at the hands of Bane).
+After Wild shoots Joker in his hand and leg, Joker doses Wild with his signature Joker Juice.
+Batman is able to sweep in and rescue Wild, who goes into custody.
+Meanwhile, the injured Joker escapes into the night.
+Dr. Arkham shows up and declares that the new Arkham Asylum will move into Mercey Mansion.
+(If you didn’t already know, Arkham has yet to be rebuilt since its destruction at the hands of Bane.)
 NOTE: Mercey Mansion was originally 20 miles outside of Gotham.
 However, retcons place Mercey Mansion well within the city limits, a mere two miles from downtown.
+Also note that Batman has a secret satellite Batcave in a subbasement beneath Mercey Mansion, so this is pretty good for him.

 –Batman: GCPD #1-4

 This is a special GCPD Major Crimes ensemble mini-series.
+Montoya and a recently returned Bullock are split up as partners.
 When an undercover Montoya is held captive by the terrorist organization known as Cell Six, the rest of the force bands together to bring her home safely.
 Everyone (including Kitch, Bullock, Petit, Sarah, Jim, Hardback, and Detective Kevin Soong) is highlighted in this storyline.
 Think of this as a very early precursor to Gotham Central.
+By the end of this mini, Bullock is re-partnered with Montoya after an injured Soong quits the force.

 WAR OF THE DRAGONS